Get Tech Tips

 Removing a Blower Motor

 The main issue with using a motor puller for every single motor is its tendency to bulge out the shaft.
-Motor pullers work by clamping down on a hub and then twisting a small shaft against the motor shaft in order to push/pull the motor/wheel away from each other.
-Sometimes, when technicians don’t sand down a shaft and spray the area with WD-40 or other water displacement lubricants, the shaft will get stuck and a tremendous amount of force is required to crank the motor puller shaft against the shaft of the motor.
+Motor pullers work by clamping down on a hub and then twisting a small shaft against the motor shaft to push/pull the motor and wheel away from each other.
+Sometimes, when technicians don’t sand down a shaft and spray the area with WD-40 or other water displacement lubricants, the shaft will get stuck.
+A tremendous amount of force is required to crank the motor puller shaft against the motor's shaft.
 These opposing forces can significantly bulge the motor shaft.
-If the technician is successful in removing the motor that way, they often find it more difficult to get the motor shaft back inside the bore of the wheel.
+If the technician successfully removes the motor that way, they often find it more difficult to get the motor shaft back inside the wheel's bore.

-My hope is every technician reading this understands that the cardinal rule of removing a motor is to never use any of the following methods:
+I hope that every technician reading this understands that the cardinal rule of removing a motor is never to use any of the following methods:

 - Use a hammer/wrench/blunt object to beat the shaft out of the assembly